sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Table/README.md

 </Table>
 ```

-An empty table components will be rendered as follows.
+An empty table component will be rendered as follows.
 You can set a `placeholderText`.

 ```
 const Table = require('./Table').default;